Extended School Year: Summer Options for Students with Disabilities

 A: If your son’s school believes that he does not need ESY services, ask the IEP team to provide you with the data used to make that decision.
 Collect your own data at home before and after extended weekends, breaks and vacations concerning your son’s academic, social, behavioral or functional needs.
 You may also want to ask your private tutors, physicians, or therapists to provide a written report and recommendations concerning ESY.
 Share this additional information with the IEP team to create a strong foundation for your request for summer services.
 If your son’s school continues to refuse to provide ESY services, you may seek an administrative review, request mediation from or file a complaint with the Ohio Department of Education, or request an impartial due process hearing on the denial.

 This “Law You Can Use” column was provided by the Ohio State Bar Association.
-It was prepared by Nessa G. Siegel and Kerry M. Agins, partners in the Cleveland firm, Siegel & Agins Co, LPA.
+It was prepared by Kerry M. Agins of the special education firm, Agins & Gilman LLC.